 staminali1 staminali10 staminali11 staminali12 staminali2 staminali4 staminali5 staminali6 staminali7 staminali9

-In the early 1970’s Alexander Fridenstein discovered what are now commonly known as "mesenchymal stem cells" (MSCs).
-He described them as a population of fibroblastoid adherent cells, isolated from the bone marrow, which had the ability to differentiate into bone and cartilage and to support the growth of in vitro and in vivo hematopoietic stem cells.
-Fridenstein initially referred to these cells as "colony forming unit-fibroblasts" (CFU-F).
+The MSCs, commonly referred to today as “mesenchymal stem cells” (MSCs), were first described by Alexander Friedenstein in the 1970s as a population of adherent, fibroblast-like cells isolated from bone marrow.
+These cells demonstrated the ability to differentiate into bone and cartilage tissue and to support the growth of hematopoietic stem cells both in vitro and in vivo.
+Initially, Friedenstein named these cells “colony-forming unit-fibroblast” (CFU-F).

-A precise definition: MSCs are adherent cells and they are multipotent, meaning they can be induced to acquire the typical characteristics of various cell types.
-Phenotypically MSCs express a series of non-specific markers on their surface, including CD44 CD73, CD90, CD105, STRO-1 and CD166 while they are negative for markers typical of hematopoietic cells such as CD14, CD34 and CD45.
-Thought to be present in all tissues, MSCs have been identified in bone marrow, adipose tissue, placenta, amniotic fluid, and umbilical cord blood.
-As MSCs are usually present in limited numbers, they can be isolated and expanded in the laboratory (even if they have a limited proliferative capacity) in order to reach clinically relevant numbers for study or therapeutic purposes.
+A precise definition: MSCs are adherent and multipotent cells, meaning they can be induced to acquire the characteristics of various cell types.
+Phenotypically, they express a range of nonspecific markers on their surface, including CD44, CD73, CD90, CD105, STRO-1, and CD166, while they are negative for markers typically associated with hematopoietic cells, such as CD14, CD34, and CD45.
+Likely present in all tissues, MSCs have been identified in bone marrow, adipose tissue, placenta, amniotic fluid, and umbilical cord blood.
+Usually found in limited numbers, MSCs can be isolated and expanded in the laboratory to reach clinically relevant numbers for study or therapeutic purposes, despite their limited proliferative capacity.

-Clinical Applications: In the 1990s, with the development of cell therapy and tissue engineering, the interest in MSCs grew exponentially throughout the world.
-The potential clinical applications and economic implications led to a race to identify MSCs in various tissues and animal models and to develop new isolation and expansion techniques.
-Currently, pre-clinical and clinical studies are underway with the goal of identifying MSCs efficacy for treating diseases such as Chron's disease, the prevention and treatment of acute graft-versus host (GVHD) disease, the regeneration of bone-cartilage, nervous tissue, and cardiac muscle tissue, to cite some examples.
-For more information on ongoing clinical trials worldwide, please visit http://www.clinicaltrials.gov..
+Clinical applications: In the 1990s, with the development of cell therapy and tissue engineering, interest in these cells grew exponentially worldwide.
+The potential clinical applications and economic implications led to a race to identify MSCs in various tissues and animal models, as well as the development of new isolation and expansion techniques.
+Currently, MSCs are being investigated in preclinical and clinical studies to evaluate their effectiveness for conditions such as Crohn's disease, the prevention and treatment of acute graft-versus-host disease (GVHD), and the regeneration of bone-cartilage, nervous, and cardiac tissues, among others.
+For more information on ongoing clinical trials worldwide, visit http://www.clinicaltrials.gov.